Recovery is just a phone call away.

 Yes, sex addiction is a mental disease, according to Rory Reid from the Semel Institute of Neuroscience and Human Behavior, who published a study in the Journal of Sexual Medicine.
 Sexual fantasies and urges need to last at least 6 months for sex addiction to be regarded as a disease.

-Sex addiction may or may not be genetic.
-Inheriting traits of emotional dysregulation, anxiety, and depression increase the chances of sex addiction.
+Sex addiction may have genetic components.
+Inheriting traits of emotional dysregulation, anxiety, and depression can increase the chances of developing sex addiction.

 Is Sex addiction a disability?